 The KitchenAid Drip Coffee Maker is, without a doubt, the best filter coffee machine I have trialed so far.
 It doesn’t do anything wildly fancy – there’s no grinder, tamper, or milk frother going on – but it ticks all the boxes you could ever ask for from a filter machine and more.

 The Smeg Drip Coffee Machine comes a close second, but the KitchenAid pips it on features, and the coffee tastes a little richer and more intense.
 I used the same blend of coffee grounds in both for fair comparison, by the way.

 If you prefer the harsher caffeine hit of an espresso, check out KitchenAid’s Artisan Espresso Machine, and if you like the convenience and speed of pods, try the Ninja Dual Brew, which takes both pods and grounds in the same machine.

 How I tested the KitchenAid KCM1208 Drip Coffee Maker

 - For two weeks it was the only source of caffeine in our home

 - Spent time trying out the various timers and temperature controls

 - Tweaked quantities to get the best results

 - Cleaned, buffed and shined (and put washable parts in the dishwasher)

-I tested the KitchenAid Drip Coffee Maker in my Devon home in the UK, where my husband and I work full time, for two weeks.
+I tested the KitchenAid Drip Coffee Maker in my Devon home in the UK, where my husband and I work full-time, for two weeks.
 We drink a lot of coffee, as do our friends and family who, by complete coincidence, appeared to be dropping by a lot more than usual during the testing period!
-I did a cleaning cycle, following the instructions, which, to my delight, suggested a mix water/vinegar mix rather than harsh chemicals for descaling.
+I did a cleaning cycle, following the instructions, which, to my delight, suggested a mix of water/vinegar mix rather than harsh chemicals for descaling.